 You know it's coming, the snow, slush and cold weather.
 Canadian winters demand you take extra caution on the road and with your car.
-So don't get caught unprepared.
-Get your car ready for the winter and schedule a visit with a mechanic to do a tune-up and inspection of your vehicle now before we're knee deep in snow.
+Don't get caught unprepared.
+It's time to schedule a visit with your mechanic to do a tune-up and inspection of your vehicle now before we're knee deep in snow.

 October is Car Safety Month

 October is the perfect time to get your car ready for the challenges that come with winter.
-Be Car Care Aware (the folks behind Car Safety Month) recommend that you make sure that all of the following are checked or inspected by your mechanic when getting your seasonal tune-up in October to minimize the chance of a costly repair bill later down the road:
+Be Car Care Aware (the folks behind Car Safety Month) recommend that you make sure that all of the following are checked or inspected by your mechanic when getting your seasonal tune-up:

-- Your vehicle's fluids, including engine oil, power steering, brake and transmission fluids, windshield washer, and antifreeze/coolant
+- Your vehicle's fluids, including engine oil, power steering, brake, and transmission fluids, as well as the windshield washer fluid and antifreeze/coolant

-- The hoses and belts to make sure they are not cracked, brittle, frayed, loose, or showing signs of excessive wear
+- The hoses and belts to make sure they are not cracked, brittle, frayed, or loose

-- The battery to ensure connections are clean, tight and corrosion-free
+- The battery to ensure connections are clean, tight and free of corrosion

-- The brake system including brake linings, rotors, and drums
+- The brake system including the brake linings, rotors, and drums

 - The exhaust system to look for leaks, damage, or broken components

-- Your vehicle's heating, ventilating and air conditioning (HVAC) system to not only ensure your comfort but also safety because if it isn't working properly, defrosting may be affected
+- Your vehicle's heating, ventilating and air conditioning system to not only ensure your comfort but also safety because if it isn't working properly defrosting may be affected

-- The steering and suspension system including shock absorbers, struts, ball joints, tie rod ends etc.
+- The steering and suspension system including shock absorbers, struts, as well as chassis components

-- Your tires, including tire pressure, tread and uneven wear
+- Your tires, including tire pressure, tread and wear

 - Your windshield wipers and lighting (interior and exterior) to ensure you can see and will be seen when on the road